 Centralize your CRM use

-It allows tracking your connections and deals.
-For instance, when everyone who is in touch with your contacts, prospects, and sales progress (directly or indirectly) updates the CRM.
-This leads to better scaling of your sales success and incoming income.
+If everyone who is in touch with your contacts, prospects, and sales progress (directly or indirectly) is consistent with using and updating the CRM, you’ll be able to better track your deals and scale your sales success.

 Run a regular Google sheets CRM template sorting